-The Service Function Chaining (SFC [RFC7665]) architecture calls for
+The SFC architecture calls for

-the encapsulation of traffic within a service function chaining
+two encapsulations of traffic within an SFC-enabled domain SFC encapsulation and an outer-transport encapsulation (Section 4.1 of [RFC7665].

-domain with a Network Service Header (NSH [RFC8300]) added by the
+.
+The Network Service Header (NSH) [RFC8300] is an SFC encapsulation that was specified by the SFC WG.

+The NSH is added by a

 "Classifier" (ingress node) on entry to the domain and the NSH being

-removed on exit from the domain at the egress node.
+removed on exit from the domain at the egress node (last SFF in the service chain).
 The NSH is used

-to control the path of a packet in an SFC domain.
+to control the path of a packet in an SFC-enabled domain.
 The NSH is a

 natural place, in a domain where traffic is NSH encapsulated, to note